openmopac/mopac/src/PARAM/README.md

-parameter fitting for new semiempirical models
+# PARAM

-These files are mostly self-contained to PARAM, but update is called by datin within MOPAC.
+This directory contains subroutines and modules specific to the PARAM program for optimizing parameters of MNDO-form models.
+The rest of its source code is shared with MOPAC.

-psort.F90 contains some hard-coded paths that need to be updated in some way.
+*NOTE: psort.F90 contains some hard-coded paths that need to be updated in some way.*